blankory/atk-ytp.wtf/README.md

-# ATK-YTP Uleåborg 2020
+# ATK-YTP Uleåborg 2020/2021

 Event website for ATK-YTP 2021.
-[Pug](https://github.com/pugjs/pug) template engine is used to build the site from template files to HTML..
+[Pug](https://github.com/pugjs/pug) template engine is used to build the site from template files to HTML.

 ## Prerequisites
  - npm